How Long Do Golf Cart Tires Last? (Everything to Know)

 Once your tire is elevated, you can remove the lug nuts and the tire.

-When you place your new tire, make sure that the tread is facing towards the front.
+When you place your new tire, ensure the tread is facing toward the front.

-Once you’re sure it’s positioned correctly, you can tighten the lug nuts and lower your golf cart back to the ground.
+Once it’s positioned correctly, you can tighten the lug nuts and lower your golf cart back to the ground.

 Last Thoughts